Aurora Logo

 The Aurora airline logo is a great example of a minimalistic design that is so expressive that it doesn’t require any additional embellishments.
 The emblem speaks of endless development, improvement, and growth.
 The carrier is a leader in its region and strives to provide passengers with the best conditions and maximum comfort on board.

-Blue, which dominates the logo, is associated with reliability, professionalism, and calmness, Aurora’s main value.
+Blue, which dominates the logo, is associated with reliability, professionalism, and calmness, Aurora’s main values.
 They strive to provide their passengers with comfortable and reliable flights worldwide.
 The Aurora emblem reflects its customer-centricity, professionalism, and safety values.

 Aurora: Brand overview